Alejandro-FA/UPF-Deep_Learning/P2/report.md

 ## Final results

 The goal of this section is to show the final specification of the model that we have used and its performance, considering all the different aspects that we have explained in the previous section.
+In the end we were able to use more than 40,000 sentences as our training dataset (the 8,000 original ones and the 33,000 sentences that we added).

 The following table shows the characteristics of the model